kostoskistefan/Multiport-Honeypot/README.md

 # Multi-Port Honeypot [![version](https://img.shields.io/badge/version-1.0-red.svg)](https://semver.org)

-Very simple Python honeypot that can run on multiple ports on a single machine.
-It can detect if someone is scanning your network or tampering with the specified honeypot ports.
+Multi-Port Honeypot is a tool designed to run on one or multiple ports on a single machine.
+It can detect TCP and UDP activity on your network on the specified ports and create a log file containing information about the attacker.

 ## Requirements
 * Any version of Python3